prog4biol/pfb2023/unix.md

 genebridge.txt            mapping_run.txt
 ```

-There are several more advanced types of wildcard patterns that you can read about in the **tcsh** manual page.
+There are several more advanced types of wildcard patterns that you can read about in the **zsh** manual page.
 For example, if you want to match files that begin with the characters "f" or "g" and end with ".txt", you can put both characters inside square brackets `[fg]` as part of the wildcard pattern.
 Here's an example

 ```
 (~) 57% ls -F [fg]*.txt